ChristofSeiler/sherlock/gui.md

-# Using Graphical User Interface
+# Using a Graphical User Interface

 You can upload and download files to and from sherlock using the software fetch.